kaisadilla/judith/.info/spec.md

 end
 ```

-Structs have a default constructor that contains all of its fields in order:
+Structs implicitly define a constructor that contains all of its fields in order:

 ```judith
 const p = new Person("Kevin", 28, 'Germany', 103_000d)